Book Online

 Dental trauma

 Dental trauma refers to an injury to the hard or soft tissues of the oral cavity and face.
-This includes the teeth and surrounding tissues; tongue, lips and cheeks.
-It is more prevalent in children between 8–12 years of age but can happen to anyone.
+This includes the teeth and surrounding tissues: tongue, lips and cheeks.
+It is more prevalent in children between 8 and 12 but can happen to anyone.
 If a tooth is dislodged due to trauma, the outlook for the tooth is worse the longer it is out of the mouth.
-Should a tooth or even a bit of a tooth become dislodged, wash the tooth gently, store it in milk and contact us immediately as it can sometimes be successfully replaced in its position.
+Should a tooth or even a bit of a tooth become dislodged, wash the tooth gently, store it in milk and contact us immediately, as it can sometimes be successfully replaced in its position.

 Broken teeth